1669 eruption of Mount Etna

-Lava disgorged from the eruption fissures flowed southwards away from the vent, burying a number of towns and farmland during March and April, eventually covering 37–40 km2.
+Lava disgorged from the eruption fissures and flowed southwards away from the vent, burying farmland and a number of towns during March and April, eventually covering 37–40 km2.
 The inhabitants of the towns fled to the city of Catania and sought refuge there; religious ceremonies were held in the city to implore the end of the eruption.
-In early April a branch of the lava flow advanced towards the city and on the 1 or 16 April it reached its city walls, provoking a crisis and the flight of many of its inhabitants.
+In early April a branch of the lava flow advanced towards the city, and on the 1 or 16 April it reached the city walls, provoking the flight of many of its inhabitants.
 The city walls held up the lava, which began to flow into the Ionian Sea.
 More than two weeks later, parts of the flow surmounted the walls and penetrated Catania but did not cause much damage.
 The eruption ended in July.

 The first recorded attempt to divert a lava flow occurred when priest Diego Pappalardo and fifty others worked to break up a lava flow in an effort to divert it.
-The effort was initially successful but the diverted flow threatened another town whose inhabitants chased Pappalardo and his men away and the lava flow resumed its original course towards Catania.
-There are no known fatalities of the 1669 eruption but many towns, parts of Catania and farmland were destroyed by the lava flow and the earthquakes that accompanied the eruption.
-News of the eruption spread as far as North America and a number of contemporaries described the event, leading to an increased interest in Etna's volcanic activity.
+The effort was initially successful, but the diverted flow threatened another town, whose inhabitants chased Pappalardo and his men away; and the lava flow resumed its original course towards Catania.
+There are no known fatalities of the 1669 eruption, but much farmland and many towns were destroyed by the lava flow and the earthquakes that accompanied the eruption.
+News of the eruption spread as far as North America, and a number of contemporaries described the event; this led to an increased interest in Etna's volcanic activity.

 Context

-Mount Etna lies on the island of Sicily, at the coast facing the Ionian Sea.
-Etna is one of the most iconic and active volcanoes in the world; its eruptions–including both effusive and explosive eruptions from flank and central vents–have been recorded for 2,700 years.
-Etna had been unusually active during the 17th century, with several long lasting and voluminous eruptions and volcanic activity also increased on Vulcanello in the Aeolian Islands; a similar concordance between activity at Etna and in the Aeolian Islands was also observed in 2002.
+Mount Etna lies on the east coast of the island of Sicily, facing the Ionian Sea.
+Etna is one of the most iconic and active volcanoes in the world; its eruptions – including both effusive and explosive eruptions from flank and central vents – have been recorded for 2,700 years.
+Etna had been unusually active during the 17th century, with several long-lasting and voluminous eruptions, and volcanic activity also increased on Vulcanello in the Aeolian Islands; a similar concordance between activity at Etna and in the Aeolian Islands was also observed in 2002.
 During the two months before the 1669 eruption, the output of gas and steam from Etna's summit craters had been higher than usual.

 In 1669, Sicily was part of the Kingdom of Aragon, which governed the island through a viceroy in Palermo.
 A highly productive agricultural sector existed on the heavily urbanized southeastern slopes of Etna; settlements had grown there during the High Middle Ages.
 Catania had a population of about 27,000 and was the third-largest city of the Kingdom of Naples and Sicily.